 "Night, Blayne!"
 Gwen met her at the door.
 "You sure you don't want to come to the diner with me?"
 "Nah.
 It's been a long day.
 I'm exhausted."
 "The fight with Mitch took a lot out of you?"
 Blayne growled and pushed the locker room door open.
 "He's lucky I didn't yank his nuts off."
 Blayne froze right outside the hallway.
 "What are you doing here?"
 Bo leaned back against the opposite wall.
 He'd showered and changed into black jeans, a blue T-shirt, and work boots.
 His duffel bag was nowhere to be found and she knew he'd been waiting for her.
-"I'm here to take you home. " She rolled her eyes.
-"I already told you " "Wait.
+"I'm here to take you home."
+She rolled her eyes.
+"I already told you-" "Wait.
 I'm here to take you home after I take you out.
 To dinner.
 Tonight."
 "I am not going out with you."
 Especially when he had that tone.

 "You want to save my life, don't you?"
-What?"
+"What?"
 "You've got lion males trying to kill me."
 "I said maybe.
-They maybe trying to kill you."
+They may be trying to kill you."
 "Right.
 But if we're going out, if we're dating, I can't be taking advantage of you.
 Isn't that right, Gwen?"
-"Absolutely! " Blayne shoved Gwen back into the locker room with one good push, and Bo nodded his head in approval.
+"Absolutely!"
+Blayne shoved Gwen back into the locker room with one good push, and Bo nodded his head in approval.
 "Nice."
 "This," Blayne said after closing the locker room door, "is bullshit."
 "Why?
 What's a little date and a drive home between two people who've already slept together?"
-Even though Blayne knew what Bo meant, she still snarled when she heard that collective, "Ooooooooooooo!"
-Followed by several "Told ya so" and "Ride it, Blaynie!" tossed in to really make her crazy.
 To show her annoyance, Blayne brought her foot back against the door and heard several barks of pain.
 "She mule-kicked the door!" someone yelled.